 Though future activities are never certain, it is ideal to try to identify factors that may impact the College's ability to provide services to the community.
 For the purpose of forecasting Operating Funds' financial activity, some assumptions must be made.
-A 1.5% proposed increase in property tax revenue, along with fairly consistent Corporate Personal Property Replacement Tax revenue, allows for some growth from local governmental sources.
-With so much uncertainty at the Illinois State level, along with declining reimbursable credit hours, state sources are at a lower, but more confident level.
-Declining student enrollment is factored into tuition and fees revenues, and to offset those declines, some modest potential tuition increases are considered here in an effort to stabilize this source of revenue.
+A 3.5% proposed increase in property tax revenue, along with fairly consistent Corporate Personal Property Replacement Tax revenue, allows for some growth from local governmental sources.
+With so much uncertainty due to the impact of COVID-19 on sales tax collections and income tax revenue at the Illinois State level, along with declining reimbursable credit hours, state sources are kept flat with a decline in gross revenue.
+Declining student enrollment is factored into tuition and fees revenues, and to offset those declines, a 4.0% increase in tuition rates are considered here in an effort to stabilize this source of revenue.
 Other sources of revenue are forecasted using year-over-year trends and averages.